-The Company's financial instruments consist of cash, other receivables, accounts payable and accrued liabilities.
-Cash and other receivables are designated as loans and receivables, which are measured at amortized cost.
-Accounts payable and accrued liabilities are designated as other financial liabilities, which are also measured at amortized cost.
-The carrying values of cash, other receivables, and accounts payable and accrued liabilities approximate their fair values due to the short-term nature of these instruments.
-The risks associated with financial assets and liabilities have not changed since December 31, 2016.
+The Company's financial instruments consist of cash, short-term investments, accounts payable and accrued liabilities.
+The Company classified its cash as loans and receivables.
+The accounts payable and accrued liabilities are classified as other financial liabilities, which are measured at amortized cost.

+The classification of the financial instruments as well as their carrying values as at December 31, 2017 and December 31, 2016 is shown in the table below: